certain stocks, but this is not necessarily a good thing.

 3M Co.
 (MMM) provides enhanced product functionality in electronics, health care, industrial, consumer, office, telecommunications, safety & security and other markets via coatings, sealants, adhesives and other chemical additives.
 The company has paid a cash dividend to shareholders every year since 1916 and has increased its dividend payments for 58 consecutive years.
 Yield: 2.5%

-Johnson & Johnson (JNJ) is a leader in the pharmaceutical, medical device and consumer products industries.
-The company has paid a cash dividend to shareholders every year since 1944 and has increased its dividend payments for 54 consecutive years.
+PepsiCo, Inc. (PEP) is a major international producer of branded beverage and snack food products.
+The company has paid a cash dividend to shareholders every year since 1952 and has increased its dividend payments for 44 consecutive years.
 Yield: 2.7%

-Full Disclosure: Long MMM, JNJ, GPC, XOM in my Dividend growth Stocks Portfolio.
+Full Disclosure: Long JNJ, GPC, PEP, MMM, CSCO in my Dividend Growth Stock Portfolio.
 See a list of all my Dividend Growth Portfolio holdings here.

 This article was written by Dividends4Life.
 If you enjoyed this article, please subscribe to my feed [RSS] or have future articles emailed to you [Email].

 Looks like a fun time for you at the zoo and a fun... - Looks like a fun time for you at the zoo and a fun time for your baby just to be with you.
 We waited till baby DivHut was almost two before his first trip ...